Losant/losant-docs/docs/university/course-four-workshop.md

 ![Name Context Variable](/images/university/course-four-workshop/name-context-var.png)

-Save the variables, now let’s use them.
+Save the variables; now let’s use them.

 **Update the Time Series Graph**
 Now that we have some context variables, let’s update the Time Series Graph to use the `deviceId` context variable.